How To Make a Sourdough Starter – Beginner’s Guide

 I keep my starter on the counter during busy baking seasons, like the holidays, because I use it daily.

 This route, though easy, requires daily attention.
-Plus, depending on how much starter you use each day, it can accumulate an overabundance of discard.
+Additionally, depending on how much starter you use each day, it can accumulate an excessive amount of discard.

 1. Store your starter at room temperature or in a warm spot, and cover it with a loose-fitting or breathable cloth lid.